dv/nanoc.ws/content/docs/nanoc-4-upgrade-guide.md

       item.identifier.to_s[7..-2]

 * If you get a `NoMethodError` that you did not expect, you might be using a private API that is no longer present in nanoc 4.0.
 In case of doubt, ask for help on the [discussion group](http://nanoc.ws/community/#discussion-groups).

-TODO: Describe how to switch away from the static data source.

 ## Removed features